 - Only one tree is allowed per property owner, regardless of number of properties you own.

 - Choose from several varieties and sizes of trees, including fruit trees.

-- Some Minneapolis businesses and non-profits qualify for free trees.
-To learn more, visit the Minneapolis Green Business page.
+- Some Minneapolis businesses and non-profits can qualify to have trees planted on their properties.
+To learn more, visit the Minneapolis Urban Forestry Project.